pactus-project/PIPs/PIPs/pip-49.md

 ## Backward compatibility

-To activate this proposal, the protocol block version is increased to `3` once a majority of validators have upgraded.
+To activate this proposal, the protocol block version is increased to `3` once more than 75% of the committee's total power supports the upgrade.